flyx/libyaml_constructor/Readme.md

  * `optional_string`: for `char*` fields, works like `optional` but if given, parses into a null-terminated string.

+## Building

+To build libyaml_mapper, you need:

+ * A **C** compiler. `libyaml_mapper` is tested and known to work with GCC, LLVM/Clang and Visual Studio.
+ * [CMake][3], Version 3.10 or later
+ * [libclang][1]
+ * [libyaml][4]

+libyaml_mapper does not actually link against libyaml (the generated code does), but it does require the header `yaml.h` for some sanity checks.
+The tests do link against libyaml.

+### Instructions for Windows

+Download the latest [Visual Studio IDE][6] (Community Edition unless you are in possession of a license) and install it.
+Download the latest [pre-built LLVM binaries][5] for Windows and execute the installer.
+Download the latest [CMake][3] installer and execute it.

+Since you are already in possession of all tools required to compile libyaml, I suggest you build it yourself: Get the latest [LibYaml release][7] and unpack it somewhere.
+Ignore the build instructions on the page; we will use CMake to build it instead.
+Start the CMake GUI, configure the source code to be the directory you unpacked the files into, and the binary folder to something like `cmake-vs` inside the source folder.
+Click *Configure*, *Generate* and then *Open Project*.
+Visual Studio should launch.
+Select the *Release* configuration, right-Click on the *yaml* project and select *Build*.
+This should give you a *yaml.dll* in `cmake-vs/Release`.

+Now, to compile libyaml_mapper, go back to the CMake GUI and select the libyaml_mapper folder as source folder and a subfolder `cmake-vs` as subfolder.
+We will need to add some entries to the configuration so that CMake finds all
+dependencies:

+ * Add a `PATH` variable named `LibClang_ROOT` and make it point to your LLVM installation's root folder (e.g. `C:\LLVM`).
+ * Add a `PATH` variable named `LibYaml_ROOT` and make it point to the folder you unpacked the libyaml sources to.
+ * Add a `PATH` variable named `LibYaml_LIBDIR` and make it point to the folder that holds the `yaml.dll` (e.g. `${LibYaml_ROOT}/cmake-vs/Release`).

+After that, you should be able to *Configure* and *Generate* a Visual Studio project.
+Open it, select the *Release* configuration and build the *libyaml_mapper* project.
+It generates the executable and places required dependencies (`libclang.dll`) in the output folder (`cmake-vs/Release`).
+You can now use it to generate code.

 ## Example

 Let's assume we have some header file `simple.h` like this: